Colorado Elopement Locations and Planning Guide

 "We eloped because we wanted only the people who we couldn't see not being at our wedding there - only our closest friends and family were invited.
 We wanted to celebrate with only those who had made an impact on us individually or as a couple.
 We had a smaller budget and could stretch it more if we invited fewer people."

-Cost of a Budget Colorado Elopement with 0 Guests
+Budget Elopement with 0 Guests

 Ceremony Site = $0 - $300+ permit (on average)